How the U.S. Government calculates the cost of complying with the cybersecurity provisions of acquisition regulations.

-This year, the Department of Homeland Security has proposed to amend the Homeland Security Acquisition Regulation (HSAR) to address requirements for the safeguarding of Controlled Unclassified Information (CUI).
+In 2017 the Department of Homeland Security proposed to amend the Homeland Security Acquisition Regulation (HSAR) to address requirements for the safeguarding of Controlled Unclassified Information (CUI).
 82 FR 6429 (Jan.
 19, 2017).
 Although this rule is not final, we note that the proposed rule mandates that a contractor must submit a “Security Authorization Package”, in conformity with NIST SP 800-53, that has been validated by an independent third party.

 As an independent third party assessor, we are watching this rule, along with many other anticipated rulemakings, that could impact our clients.
 For example, our maritime industry clients with Navy contracts who have worked with us to comply with DFARS 7012, many also have Coast Guard contracts subject to HSAR.